 Welcome 3

 Accreditation Information 4

 Contact Information 5

-General Course Requirements 6

-Basic Information for Students

-PAWS 6

-Address, Telephone and E-mails Changes 6

-Children

-Payments

-Dropping/Withdrawing from a Class

-Applying for an Incomplete 7

-Essential Physical Requirements 7

-Attendance Policy 8

-Class Cancellation 9

-Confidentiality 9

-Background Check Policy 10

-Liability Policies

-Release from Liability 10

-Student Liability 11

-Liability Insurance 11

-Adult Healthcare Laboratory Rules 11

-Student Role Verses Employee Role 11

-Reporting an Incidents at Clinical Facilities 12

-Dress Code

-Theory 12

-Clinical 12

-Professional Requirements and Responsibilities of Students

-Professional Conduct 13

-General Professional Behaviors 13

-Clinical Professional Behaviors 13

-Classroom Conduct 14

-Unprofessional Behavior 14

-Cell Phone Usage 15

-Student Complaint Policy 15

-Disciplinary Action

-Learning Agreement 16

-Dismissal 16

-Smoking 17

-Substance Abuse Policy 17

-Grading Scale 17

-Procedural Guidelines for State Testing 17

-Barton Adult Healthcare Education Organization Map 19

-I am pleased you have elected to receive your Adult Healthcare (AHC) education at Barton Community College.
-I am proud of our programs and hope you take full advantage of the opportunities available.
+Barton Adult Healthcare Education Organization Map 6

+Barton Community College Mission and Vision.
+7

+General Course Requirements 7

+Basic Information for Students.
+8

+Payments 8

+Dropping/Withdrawing from a Class 8

+Applying for an Incomplete 9

+Essential Physical Requirements 9

+Attendance Policy 10

+Class Cancellation 11

+Confidentiality 11

+Background Check Policy 12

+Immunization Record Management and Document Tracking 12

+COVID Vaccination Information 13

+Liability Policies 14

+Adult Healthcare Laboratory Rules 15

+Student Role Verses Employee Role 15

+Reporting an Incident at Clinical Facilities 16

+Dress Code 17

+CNA Student Supply Packs 18

+Professional Requirements and Responsibilities of Students 19

+Cell Phone Usage 21

+Student Complaint Policy 21

+Disciplinary Action 22

+Substance Abuse Policy 23

+Grading Scale 24

+Procedural Guidelines for State Testing 24

+Further Resource 25

+Reimbursement for Nurse Aide Training 25

+I am pleased you have chosen to receive your Adult Healthcare (AHC) education at Barton Community College.
+I am proud of our programs and hope you take full advantage of the opportunities available!
 Our programs provide many learning experiences for students in the areas of caring for people in various stages of their lives.

-Barton offers certified nurse aide (CNA), certified medication aide (CMA), CMA Update, Nutrition Aide and CNA in the Hospital Setting courses.
-These programs are designed to prepare you as competent practitioners in the chosen level of Adult Healthcare as well as to take the applicable certification examination.
+Our programs offer Certified Nurse Aide (CNA), Certified Medication Aide (CMA), CMA Update, Nutrition Aide and CNA Refresher courses.
+These courses are designed to prepare you as a competent practitioner in your chosen level of Adult Healthcare, as well as to take the applicable certification examination.

-The purpose of this Student Handbook is to provide you with information you will need regarding guidelines and policies for the adult healthcare programs.
+The purpose of this Student Handbook is to provide you with information you will need regarding guidelines and policies for the Adult Healthcare programs.
+Information is intended to be supplemental to the Barton Student Handbook.
 This handbook does not constitute a contract.
 The policies and guidelines included are subject to constant review and possible change.
 All students are expected to adhere to the policies and procedures.
 If any policy or procedure is not followed, it could lead up to and including your dismissal from the program.